gecrooks/landscape2stl/README.md

 (Select 1:24_000 scale for 7.5 minute maps.)

 ### Scale
-Common scales for US maps include:
+At a scale of 1:1_000_000 we can fit a 2° x 2° tile of a standard 256mm x 256mm print bed.
+Each tile is about 220mm by 175mm  (Exact size varies a little due to the projection).
+From that scale we zoom in, reducing the latitude and longitude spanned appropriately.
+Good scales for tiles are the following.

 * 1:1_000_000       Approx 1 inch: 16 miles       2° x 2°             144 x 112 miles
-* 1:250_000         Approx 1 inch: 4 miles        1/2° x 1/2°
+* 1:250_000         Approx 1 inch: 4 miles        1/2° x 1/2°         36 x 28 miles
 * 1:62_500          Approx 1 inch: 1 mile         1/8° x 1/8°         9 x 7 miles
-* 1:24_000          1" = 2000', about 2.5" to 1 mile
 * 1:15_625          Approx 4 inches: 1 mile       1/32° x 1/32°       2 1/4 x 1 3/4 miles

+Here the scales zoom in by factors of 4, so 16 tiles of a smaller scale fit in one tile of the next bigger scale.
 Also listed are the approximate scale in inches per mile, the latitude and longitude extend of the quadrangle that will fit on a 256mm x 256mm print bed, and the approximate scaled size in miles.

 ### Exaggeration